justinchoi001/liferay-learn-0/commerce/user-guide/sales/order-management/orders-menu/README.md

 The _Pending_ tab serves as a holding place for orders – this is helpful for business contexts where not all placed orders are immediately transmitted.
 When a buyer places an order, the order moves to the _Pending_ tab.
 Here, the seller can modify, cancel or transmit the order.

-> **Note**: If _Transmission Workflow_ is enabled, orders remain in the _Pending_ tab throughout this workflow process, even if the seller rejects an order, sending it back to the buyer.
+> **Note**: If _Transmission Workflow_ is enabled, orders remain in the _Pending_ tab throughout the workflow process, even if the seller rejects an order, sending it back to the buyer.

    <img src="./images/03.png" width="700px" style="border: #000000 1px solid;">